Undergraduate Course Catalog 2016-2017

 What makes the University of New Hampshire (UNH) an outstanding institution?
 Every day, brilliant, dedicated, inventive, hard-working people come together to teach, learn, and discover, always with an entrepreneurial spirit that has made many of our academic and research programs world-class.
 Faculty and students alike are motivated by passion, by a spirit of inquiry, and by a desire to make a difference in the world.

 What makes UNH the "best of both worlds" for undergraduate education?
 We offer students the living and learning environment of a classic New England liberal arts college with the breadth, spirit of discovery, and civic commitment of a major research university.
-This is rare among American institutions of higher education, and students and faculty will tell you it is our greatest asset.
+This is rare among American institutions of higher education, and students and faculty will tell you it is among our greatest assets.

 The University Today

 Founded in 1866 as one of the first land-grant colleges in the nation, the University of New Hampshire today is one of the only universities in the U.S. to hold land-, sea-, and space-grant charters.

 The University comprises the following academic units: the College of Engineering and Physical Sciences; the College of Health and Human Services; the College of Liberal Arts; the College of Life Sciences and Agriculture, which includes the Thompson School of Applied Science; the Peter T. Paul College of Business and Economics; University of New Hampshire at Manchester; the Graduate School; and the University of New Hampshire School of Law in Concord.
 UNH serves more than 12,200 undergraduate and 2,300 graduate students in 100 undergraduate and 70 graduate programs of study.